< Resources

 This includes information about their:

-3. Phonics Skills – ability to decode/read real and nonsense words of varying complexity and length, as is appropriate for their grade level
+• Phonics Skills – ability to decode/read real and nonsense words of varying complexity and length, as is appropriate for their grade level

-4. Fluency Skills – ability to efficiently and accurately read words and connected text, including retrieval of sight words from long-term memory
+• Fluency Skills – ability to efficiently and accurately read words and connected text, including retrieval of sight words from long-term memory

-5. Spelling Skills – ability to spell both regular and irregular words, use common spelling patterns, and legibly form letters for writing
+• Spelling Skills – ability to spell both regular and irregular words, use common spelling patterns, and legibly form letters for writing

 What Should I Look for in a Reading Intervention Program?

-Quality intervention, whether at school or through a private clinician or tutor, should target ALL areas of weakness.
+Quality intervention, whether at school or through a private clinician or tutor, should target all areas of weakness.
 If your child has deficits in all areas listed above, then goals should be established for each.
 Instruction should be explicit and systematic, with lots of opportunities for practice and review.
 Concepts should not be taught in a rushed or disorganized manner.

-Intervention should also include progress monitoring, to ensure that services are effective.
-No two children are exactly the same, therefore support should be tailored to the child’s unique needs and learning differences.
+Intervention should also include progress monitoring to ensure that services are effective.
+No two children are exactly the same; therefore, support should be tailored to the child’s unique needs and learning differences.
 Difficulties with oral language, written expression, memory, processing speed, and attention also often overlap with dyslexia.
 This requires additional goals and teaching strategies to best support your child’s learning.

-How Can EarlyBird Help?
+How Can Sprout Labs Help?

 American Psychiatric Association.
 (2021, August).
 What is a specific learning disorder? https://www.psychiatry.org/patients-families/specific-learning-disorder/what-is-specific-learning-disorder